tdwg/bdq/tg2/_review/docs/intro/index.md

   - [bdqffdq Framework Guide](../guide/bdqffdq/index.md) This document is for those needing a technical understanding of the Framework Ontology (the bdqffdq: vocabulary).
 - Vocabularies
   - [Vocabulary Landing page](../vocabularies/index.md) This document is for those needing a technical understanding of BDQ Core and readers seeking to navigate the BDQ Core standard.
-    - [bdqcore: Landing page](../bdqcore/index.md) This document is for those needing a technical understanding of the BDQ Core Tests, both Users and Implementors.
+    - [bdqcore: Landing page](../bdqcore/index.md) This document is for those needing a technical understanding of the BDQ Core Tests, both Users and Implementers.
     - [bdqffdq; Landing page](../bdqffdq/index.md) Technical users who need to understand how to describe data quality with the framework.
     - [Term List for bdqffdq:](../list/bdqffdq/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology (the bdqffdq: vocabulary).
     - [bdqffdq: Vocabulary Extension](../extension/bdqffdq/index.md) This document is for those needing a technical understanding of the bdqffdq Framework.